squidfunk/mkdocs-material/docs/setup/adding-a-git-repository.md

-If your documentation is related to source code, Material for MkDocs provides the ability to display information to the project's repository as part of the static site, including stars and forks.
-Furthermore, the [date of last update and creation], as well as [contributors] can be shown.
+If your documentation is related to source code, Material for MkDocs provides the ability to display information to the project's repository as part of the static site, including statistics like stars and forks.
+Furthermore, individual documents can be linked to specific source files.

 ## Configuration

 ### Repository

-[:octicons-tag-24: 0.1.0][Repository support] ·
+[:octicons-tag-24: 0.1.0][repo_url support] ·
 :octicons-milestone-24: Default: _none_

 In order to display a link to the repository of your project as part of your